FernandoMarcon/NLP/README.md

 > __*Feature vector:*__ An n-dimensional vector of numerical features that represent some object.

+Vectorizers should be fit on the training set and only be used to transform the test set.

 ### Types
 - __Count vectorization__
 - __N-grams__